Joshua Sears Building: History

-The Sears Building was built in 1891 by Boston millionaire, philanthropist and Kirkland investor Joshua Montgomery Sears II (1854-1905) as part of the speculative land boom following Peter Kirk's proposal of building a steel producing mecca that would rival Pittsburgh on the east side of Lake Washington.
-Sears was born on Christmas Day 1854 in Yarmouth, Massachusetts as the only son of Joshua M. Sears I, a prominent Boston grocer who had built the family fortune from the ground up, but died when the younger Sears was only 2.
-With a yearly stipend from his father's estate and through a series of wise investments, the young Sears soon amassed his own fortune.
+The Sears Building was built in 1891 by Boston millionaire, philanthropist and major Kirkland investor Joshua Montgomery Sears II (1854–1905) as part of the speculative land boom following Peter Kirk's proposal of building a steel producing mecca that would rival Pittsburgh on the east side of Lake Washington.
+Sears was born on Christmas Day 1854 in Yarmouth, Massachusetts, as the only son of Joshua M. Sears I, a prominent Boston grocer who had built the family fortune from the ground up, but died when the younger Sears was only two years old.
+With a yearly stipend from his father's estate and through a series of profitable investments, the young Sears amassed his own fortune.
 He became known as "The Boston Astor" and was reportedly the single biggest tax payer in the city.
 A major patron of the arts (he at one time owned the Jupiter Stradivarius) he is only remembered today through the famous John Singer Sargent portrait of his wife, Sarah Choate Sears.